-INTUITIVE SURGICAL, INC. IMPORTANT ANNUAL MEETING INFORMATION ENDORSEMENT_LINE 00000000.000000 ext Electronic Voting Instructions Available 24 hours a day, 7 days a week!
+INTUITIVE SURGICAL, INC. IMPORTANT ANNUAL MEETING INFORMATION ENDORSEMENT_LINE C123156789 C00000000.000000 ext Clectronic Voting Instructions Available 24 hours a day, 7 days a week!
 Instead of mailing your proxy, you may choose one of the voting methods outlined below to vote your proxy.
-VALIDATION DETAILS ARE LOCATED BELOW IN THE TITLE BAR.
-Proxies submitted by the Internet or telephone must be received by 1:00 a.m., Pacific Daylight Time, on April 21, 2016.
-Vote by Internet Go to www.envisionreports.com/ISRG Or scan the QR code with your smartphone Follow the steps outlined on the secure website Using a black link pen, mark your votes with an X as shown in this example.
+VALIDATION DETAILS ARE LOCATED BELOWIN THE TITLE BAR.
+Proxies submitted by the Internet or telephone must be received by 1:00 a.m., Pacific Daylight Time, on April 20, 2017.
+Vote by Internet Go to www.en visio nreports.com/ISRG Or scan the QR code with your smartphone Follow the steps outlined on the secure website Using a black lnk pen, mark your votes with an X as shown in this example.
 Please do not write outside the designated areas.
-Vote by telephone • Call toll free 1-800-652-VOTE (8683) within the USA, US territories & Canada on a touch tone telephone • Follow the instructions provided by the recorded message Annual Meeting Proxy Card (1234 5678 9012 345) named executive officers. ("PwC") account 4.
-To approve the amendment and restatement of the Initiative NOTE: Surgical, Inc. 2010 Incentive Award Plan.
-Change of Address - Please print your new address below.
-Comments - Please print your new to be completed for your vote to be completed for Mark the box to the right if you plan to attend the Annual Meeting. counted. - Date and Sign Below her floudary, please give full title as such.
-Joint owners should each sign personally orized officer.
-C 1234567890 9 3 D V 2 6 8 JNT MR A SAMPLE (THIS AREA IS SET UP TO ADDOMINODATE 140 CHARACTERS) WIR A SAMPLE AND MR A SAM
+Vote by telephone - Call toll free 1-800-652-VOTE (8683) within the USA, US territories & Canada on a touch tone telephone - Follow the instructions provided by the recorded message Annual Meeting Proxy Card (1234 5678 9012 345) Proposals - The Board of Directors recommends a vote FOR all the nominees li 2, 4, 5, and 6.
+1. Election of Directors: For Against Abstain 01 - Craig H. Barrat, Ph.D.
+02 - Michael A. Friedman, M.D.
+04 - Amel M. Johnson 05 - Keith R. Leonard, Jr. 07 - Jami Dover Nachisheim 08 - Mark J. Rubash For Against Abstain 2.
+To approve, by advisory vote, the compensation of the Company's Named Executive Officers.
+1. The ratification of appointment of PricewaterhouseCoxpers LLP ("PwC") as the Company's independent registered public accounting firm for the fiscal year ending Discember 31, 2017.
+6. To approve the amendment and restatement of the Intuitive NOTE: Such B Non-Voting Items Change of Address - Piease print your new address below.
+Comments - Piease print your of comments below.
+Meeting Attendance Mark the box to the right if you plan to attend the Annual Meeting.
+C 1234567890 1 U P X 3 1 5 3 JNT MRA SAMPLE (THIS APEA IS SETUP TO ACCOMMODATE 140 CHARACTERS) MRA SAMPLE AND